typhonjs-typedoc/typedoc-theme-dmt/README.md

 with Svelte powered implementations.
 This includes the navigation index and search capabilities.
 Other changes from the default theme include enhanced styles and usage of modern CSS features like `container queries` to provide better font size changes for different screen orientations.

-## Optimization:

-At this point the DMT and the core default theme is trading features as features originally in the DMT make way to the core default theme of Typedoc.
-The primary goal of the DMT is to make the actual majority developer experience the best for those viewing documentation on a desktop computer w/ a good internet connection.
-This is opposed to the core default theme that tries to make a compromise between the worst / 99th percentile user say on a "2G" connection better at the expense of the actual bulk of users using Typedoc.
-There are various tweaks in the DMT over the core default theme to make the mainline use case better.

 ## Accessibility: